v-sonawane/Malaria-Detection/LITERATURE_SURVEY.md

 ![](https://www.researchgate.net/profile/Max_Ferguson/publication/322512435/figure/fig3/AS:697390994567179@1543282378794/Fig-A1-The-standard-VGG-16-network-architecture-as-proposed-in-32-Note-that-only.png)

-The input to cov1 layer is of fixed size 224 x 224 RGB image.
+The input to conv1 layer is of fixed size 224 x 224 RGB image.
 The image is passed through a stack of convolutional (conv.) layers, where the filters were used with a very small receptive field: 3×3 (which is the smallest size to capture the notion of left/right, up/down, center).
 In one of the configurations, it also utilizes 1×1 convolution filters, which can be seen as a linear transformation of the input channels (followed by non-linearity).
 The convolution stride is fixed to 1 pixel; the spatial padding of conv. layer input is such that the spatial resolution is preserved after convolution, i.e. the padding is 1-pixel for 3×3 conv. layers.
 Spatial pooling is carried out by five max-pooling layers, which follow some of the conv.  layers (not all the conv. layers are followed by max-pooling).
 Max-pooling is performed over a 2×2 pixel window, with stride 2.

 Three Fully-Connected (FC) layers follow a stack of convolutional layers (which has a different depth in different architectures): the first two have 4096 channels each, the third performs 1000-way ILSVRC classification and thus contains 1000 channels (one for each class).
 The final layer is the soft-max layer.
 The configuration of the fully connected layers is the same in all networks.

 All hidden layers are equipped with the rectification (ReLU) non-linearity.
 It is also noted that none of the networks (except for one) contain Local Response Normalisation (LRN), such normalization does not improve the performance on the ILSVRC dataset, but leads to increased memory consumption and computation time.

 ## ResNet

-ResNet is a short name for Residual Network.
+ResNet is a short name for **Residual Network**.
 ResNet makes it possible to train up to hundreds or even thousands of layers and still achieves compelling performance.
 Taking advantage of its powerful representational ability, the performance of many computer vision applications other than image classification have been boosted, such as object detection and face recognition.

 Now we’ll talk about the architecture of ResNet50.
 The architecture of ResNet50 has 4 stages as shown in the diagram below.
 The network can take the input image having height, width as multiples of 32 and 3 as channel width.
 For the sake of explanation, we will consider the input size as 224 x 224 x 3.
 Every ResNet architecture performs the initial convolution and max-pooling using 7×7 and 3×3 kernel sizes respectively.
 Afterward, Stage 1 of the network starts and it has 3 Residual blocks containing 3 layers each.
 The size of kernels used to perform the convolution operation in all 3 layers of the block of stage 1 are 64, 64 and 128 respectively.
 The curved arrows refer to the identity connection.
 The dashed connected arrow represents that the convolution operation in the Residual Block is performed with stride 2, hence, the size of input will be reduced to half in terms of height and width but the channel width will be doubled.
 As we progress from one stage to another, the channel width is doubled and the size of the input is reduced to half.

 ![](https://www.researchgate.net/profile/Seunghyoung_Ryu/publication/329954455/figure/fig1/AS:725290594623488@1549934161033/The-structure-of-ResNet-12.png)